 These soft, chewy, paleo chocolate cookies are nutritious yet totally decadent.
-These cookies are gluten free, vegan, grain free, and easily made nut free by substituting pumpkin seed butter instead of almond butter.
-Enjoy them warm and melty or freeze them for later.
+These cookies are gluten free, vegan, and easily made nut free by substituting pumpkin seed butter instead of almond butter.

 Main ingredients and substitutions

-Creamy almond butter gives these cookies a satisfying, chewy texture.
+Smooth almond butter gives these paleo chocolate cookies a satisfying, chewy texture.
 You can substitute any other nut or seed butter you prefer.
 Pumpkin seed butter is perfect for a nut-free version of these cookies.
-Peanut butter would be delicious too.
 Regardless of which type of nut or seed butter you choose, just make sure it doesn’t contain any added sugar or salt.

-These cookies are sweetened with maple syrup.
-You can substitute honey if you don’t need these cookies to be vegan.
+These paleo cookies are sweetened with maple syrup.
+You can substitute other liquid sweeteners such as agave if you prefer.

 I used dark chocolate chips in this recipe but chopped dark chocolate works too (or any other type of chocolate that suits your taste and dietary preferences is fine).